Glen Logan

-Glen Logan (born March 26, 1998) is an American football defensive tackle for the Houston Gamblers of the United Football League (UFL).
+Glen Logan (born March 26, 1998) is an American college football coach and former professional defensive tackle.
+He is the defensive line coach for Marietta College, a position he has held since 2026.
 He played college football at LSU.

-High school career
+Early life

 Logan played football at Destrehan High School in Destrehan, Louisiana under head coach Stephen Robicheaux, where he played defensive tackle.
 He earned All-USA Louisiana First-team defense honors and also first-team Louisiana 5A all-state honors his senior season, while recording 54.5 tackles, 5.5 tackles for loss, and four sacks.
 He was a consensus four-star pick by 247Sports, ESPN, Rivals.com, and Scout.com.
 Rivals rated Logan as the nation's number sixty-nine overall prospect, the number seven defensive tackle in the nation, and the number two overall player in Louisiana.

 College career

 Logan played defensive tackle at LSU for six-seasons from 2016 to 2021 appearing in fifty-one games with thirty-seven starts.
 He was a five-year letterwinner and four-year starter on the defensive line for the Tigers.
 He redshirted his freshman year in 2016 and was granted a sixth year of eligibility in 2021 due to NCAA rules changes caused by the COVID-19 pandemic.
 Logan finished his career with 110 tackles, 10.0 tackles for loss, and 7.0 sacks and won a national championship with LSU during his 2019 junior season.